valkey-io/valkey-py/docs/connections.rst

 When enabled, commands sent to a standalone replica raise ``valkey.exceptions.RedirectError`` until ``READONLY`` is enabled for that connection.
-For a full walkthrough, see :doc:`advanced_features`.
+For more details, see :doc:`advanced_features`.

 .. autoclass:: valkey.Valkey
    :members: